VPAC/rsa/doc/vagrant_install.md

 	$ vagrant init centos-63-x64 http://vpac.org/pub/centos-63-x64.box # Create the VM from the specified box

 ### How do I commit changes to this rsabuild project?

-To contribute, file bug reports or issues, please visit `rsabuild` [GitHub repository](https://github.com/VPAC/rsabuild).
+To contribute, file bug reports or issues, please visit [rsabuild github repository](http://github.com/VPAC/rsabuild).